Biden and Japan's Suga project unity against China's assertiveness | Law-Order

 President Joe Biden on Friday sought to present a united front with Japanese Prime Minister Yoshihide Suga to counter an increasingly assertive China as the U.S. leader held his first face-to-face White House summit since taking office.
 The talks offered the Democratic president, inaugurated in January, a chance to work further on his pledge to revitalize U.S. alliances that frayed under his Republican predecessor Donald Trump.

 China topped the agenda, underscoring Japan's central role in U.S. efforts to face down Beijing.
-The two leaders addressed an array of geopolitical issues, including Taiwan, with Suga saying they reaffirmed "the importance of peace and stability of the Taiwan Strait," a slap at Beijing's increased military pressure on the Chinese-claimed, self-ruled island.
-"Today Prime Minister Suga and I affirmed our ironclad support for the U.S.-Japanese alliance and our shared security," Biden told a joint news conference in the White House Rose Garden, calling the discussions "productive."
+The two leaders addressed an array of geopolitical issues in a joint statement, including "the importance of peace and stability of the Taiwan Strait," a slap at Beijing's increased military pressure on the Chinese-claimed, self-ruled island.
+"Today Prime Minister Suga and I affirmed our ironclad support for the U.S.-Japanese alliance and for our shared security," Biden told a joint news conference in the White House Rose Garden, calling the discussions "productive."

 "We committed to working together to take on the challenges from China and on issues like the East China Sea, the South China Sea, as well as North Korea, to ensure a future of a free and open Indo Pacific."
 Other pressing concerns at the talks included China's increased military movements near Taiwan, its tightening grip on Hong Kong, and its crackdown on Muslim Uighurs in Xinjiang.